Hall Caine: Politics

-On 24 October 1901, Caine was elected a Member of the House of Keys in a by-election as a Liberal for the constituency of Ramsey, Isle of Man, by a majority of 267 votes.
+On 24 October 1901, Caine was elected a Member of the House of Keys in a by-election as a liberal-aligned independent for the constituency of Ramsey, Isle of Man, by a majority of 267 votes.
 Caine sought election to the Keys after the collapse of Dumbell's Banking Company on Friday 2 February 1900.
 The crash resulted in a number of resignations and retirements, resulting in eleven by-elections.
 The Bank had held most of the island's cash deposits and left businesses and residents without money.
 At the General election in 1903 Caine was re-elected for another five years.

 During Caine's election campaign he supported dominion status for the Island with a Manxman as Lieutenant-Governor, a directly elected Legislative Council and departmental officials appointed by and responsible to Tynwald.
 A pamphlet entitled Hall Caine's Letters and Speeches on Manx Politics was published in 1903, containing his election speech and articles he wrote for the Daily Mail and Black and White, describing his experiences and aspirations.
 In recognition of his single election speech Caine was appointed vice-president of the Land Nationalisation Society of Great Britain.

 The Manx National Reform League made constitutional and social reform the central issues in the general election of 1903, after an extra-parliamentary initiative by journalist and printer Samuel Norris.
 It was influenced by Liberal demands for political change in the United Kingdom.
 In 1903 Caine was elected the first president of the Manx National Reform League.
 In 1904 the new House of Keys established a committee on constitutional reform, chaired by Caine, that prepared the 1907 petition for constitutional reform.

 Caine retired from active politics in 1908.
 Due to the other pressures on his time he seldom spoke in the Keys.
 He also had little time to offer to politics on a larger scale.
 Prior to the Ramsey by-election, Caine was invited by Lloyd George to stand for the British parliament but he refused.